 Job seekers unwittingly make mistakes.
 It’s easy to do when there isn’t written set of rules to follow.

-While you are probably familiar with the little and easily-fixable reasons job seekers mess up (being rude, dressing unprofessionally, not tweaking resumes); these are the bigger and more important things to watch out for.
+While you are probably familiar with the smaller and easily-fixable reasons job seekers mess up (being rude, dressing unprofessionally, not tweaking resumes); these are the bigger and more important things that are sabotaging your job search.